 Pulling an image basically means downloading all the files needed to run a container.
 You can think of this as downloading the SQL Server installation files.

-I originally used the SQL Server 2019 CTP2.1 image, but the code in this post has been updated to a newer version.
 If you want to run a different version of SQL Server, you can find a list of all the available images on the Microsoft SQL Server page on Docker Hub.
 You can also get the list of images programmatically.

 Running SQL Server 2019 in a Docker Container